NandodkarAmogh/BookListing-App/README.md

 ## Overview

-This is a library app built using plain/vanilla JavaScript
+This is a book listing app built using plain/vanilla JavaScript
 ### The challenge

 Users should be able to: